Are you staring at your cloudy fish tank in disgust?

 1. Unwashed substrate

-Did you forget to wash your substrate before adding it to your aquarium?
+Did you forget to wash your substrate before adding it to your established aquarium?

-If the water turns cloudy within two hours of setting up your aquarium, then this is probably why.
+If the partial water turns cloudy within couple hours of setting up your aquarium, then this is probably why.

 You see, gravel and sand substrates contain really fine specks – created when it rubs together…